 The total raw milk processing capacity of Parag is 2 million litres per day.

-of a manufacturing facility in the north, it will now become easier for the company to not only cater to the Delhi-NCR region, but also the rest of the north and north-east India.
+“With the acquisition of a manufacturing facility in the north, it will now become easier for the company to not only cater to the Delhi-NCR region, but also the rest of the north and north-east India.
 It will also help us expand into new markets.
-The shorter distances will optimise logistics costs and reduce wastage,” says Akshali Shah, senior vice-president, strategy, sales and marketing, Parag Milk
+The shorter distances will optimise logistics costs and reduce wastage,” says Akshali Shah, senior vice-president, strategy, sales and marketing, Parag Milk Foods.

 On the other hand, the distribution of value-added products is a combination of functions such as availability of product, brand recall and forward integration.
 “The supply chain for cheese, butter etc involves providing for cold storage facilities right up to kirana store owners.
 And this is a complex, time consuming and expensive exercise.
 Additionally, there is this challenge of parking company assets (cold-storage coolers etc) at shop owners’ end with expensive and limited real estate space,” he says.